Skip to main content

 7. Rinse and clean the rice completely until the water runs clear, then soak it overnight in adequate water.

 8. In a wok, fry the shallots in vegetable oil over medium heat until nicely browned.
 The fried shallots were removed.
-I set aside half of the oil for later use with the sticky rice.
+I set aside half of the oil for later use with the glutinous rice.

 9. In the same wok, over high heat, fry the dried shrimp until golden brown, then toss in the mushrooms and chestnuts.

 10. Add the marinated pork to the pot and stir until thoroughly combined.
 Half of the water from soaking the dried shrimps and mushrooms should be added.
 Allow braising until the water has reduced by half, then add the remaining half of the water and stir well.
 It should taste slightly saltier than usual because the seasoning will be diluted by boiling water.
-Transfer the filling to a mixing bowl and toss in half of the fried shallots until thoroughly combined.
+Transfer the filling to a mixing bowl and toss in the fried shallots until thoroughly combined.

 12. Clean and wipe the bamboo leaves, stack two leaves smooth side up, fold the leaves halfway, cross them to make a funnel, and fold a corner at the end to keep the rice from falling out.